 The American Automobile

-Ever since man stuck four rubber tires on a steel frame with an engine to make it go, we have been a country on wheels.
-And the fasination didn't stop with those first few contraptions.
+Ever since man stuck four rubber tires on a steel frame with an engine to make it go, we have been a people with power.
+And the fasination did not stop with those first few contraptions.

 This blog is dedicated to the everyday motor car.
 The pictures here, for the most part, show cars in everyday use.
-And drivers having fun just driving.
+And drivers having fun just doing what they loved to do...drive!

 - Mr. Ed